To graduate as a J.N. Andrews Honors Scholar, the Honors student will complete the following steps culminating in the

 - Take HONS 398 Research Pro-Seminar (No later than fall of junior year).

 - Connect with a faculty member (primary advisor) who will oversee the research/creative activity.

-- Register for HONS 497 Senior Honor Thesis - a minimum of 2 cr.
+- Register for HONS 497 Senior Honor Thesis—a minimum of two credits.

 - Prepare a proposal with the help of a primary advisor (and an optional secondary advisor).

 - Obtain approval of the proposal by the Honors Council.
 Sign up for a proposal time in the Honors office.
 The student must make sure that his/her advisor can attend.

 - Complete the Senior Honors Thesis no later than the final semester of the senior year.